Dewiiid/3ds-homebrew-browser/README.md

 ## Building

-There is a `Dockerfile` available, which will set up the devlopment environment using Docker.
+There is a `Dockerfile` available, which will set up the development environment using Docker.
 If you prefer to get set up manually, you'll need devkitARM r43 and a recent ctrulib - this was developed against a recent pull of its master branch.